 Some other common side effects linked to Benicar and symptoms associated with sprue-like enteropathy include:

 - Intestinal inflammation

 - Nausea or vomiting

 - Acute kidney disease

 Patients need to also be mindful of cardiovascular problems such as high blood pressure, chest pain, and shortness of breath.

-If you have experienced any of these side effects after taking Benicar, you may be entitled to compensation through a Benicar lawsuit.
-Contact our offices today for help determining if a Benicar lawsuit is right for you.
+If you have experienced any of these side effects after taking Benicar, you may be entitled to compensation through a lawsuit.
+Contact our Cincinnati lawyers today for help determining if a Benicar lawsuit is right for you.

 Because many of these label changes came years after Benicar was already on the market, many victims were not aware that it was their medication that led to these medical complications.

 Victims of Benicar may be entitled to file a Benicar lawsuit against Daiichi Sankyo, the drug’s manufacturer, for failing to warn consumers about these dangerous side effects.

 At the law offices of O’Connor, Acciani & Levy, we are dedicated to helping victims of dangerous drugs obtain the compensation they deserve.
 Suffering because of a company’s carelessness is something no one should ever have to endure.
 Speak with our Cincinnati Benicar lawyers today.